Palo Alto Mind Body

 Does Palo Alto Mind Body accept insurance?

-Palo Alto does not accept insurance.
-However, they will provide the documentation needed for you to submit to your insurance.
+Palo Alto Mind Body is currently out-of-network with all insurance.
+However, their team will assist you in seeking reimbursement from your insurance on an out-of-network basis.
 While many of the services offered by Palo Alto Mind Body, including consultations, are covered by insurance providers, IV Ketamine treatments may be not covered by some providers at this time.

 How do I get started?